Batman: The Long Halloween

-The project was sparked when group editor Archie Goodwin approached Jeph Loeb and Tim Sale at the San Diego Comic Convention and asked if the two of them wanted to do more Batman work.

-Jeph Loeb has stated that the genesis of the story was influenced by writer Mark Waid, who, when told that Loeb was working on a story set in the Year One continuity, suggested focusing on Harvey Dent's years prior to becoming Two-Face, as that had not been depicted in depth since the original Year One story.
+Critically acclaimed for its noir-inspired storytelling and character development, The Long Halloween is considered one of the definitive Batman stories.
+Its influence extends to multiple media adaptations, including Christopher Nolan’s The Dark Knight trilogy (2005–2012) and Matt Reeves’ The Batman (2022).
+The story was also adapted into a two-part animated film released in 2021, which closely follows the narrative and themes of the original comic.

 Plot

-At a wedding in June, Gotham City mob boss Carmine "The Roman" Falcone tries to pressure Bruce Wayne to help launder his money, but Bruce refuses.
+At a wedding in June, Gotham City mob boss Carmine Falcone tries to pressure Bruce Wayne to help launder his money, but Bruce refuses.
 Later, Bruce (as Batman) returns to investigate Falcone's penthouse but finds Catwoman similarly engaged.
 Batman meets with district attorney Harvey Dent and police captain Jim Gordon.
 The three agree to a pact to end Falcone's crime reign, bending but never breaking the law to achieve it.

 Bruce, on the board of the Gotham City Bank, uses his sway and influence as Batman to oust the current president Richard Daniel and take over to rid the bank of its Falcone money.
 Under orders from his uncle, Falcone's nephew, Johnny Viti, assassinates Daniel.
 Viti himself is killed on Halloween by an unknown assailant, leaving behind an untraceable pistol, a nipple from a baby bottle used as a crude silencer, and a jack-o-lantern.
 Catwoman leads Batman to a warehouse where Falcone has been forced to stash his funds.
 Batman and Dent set the warehouse on fire to destroy the money.
-Falcone responds by hiring a gang of Irish hitmen to destroy Dent's home with a bomb, but he and his wife Gilda survive.
+Falcone responds by hiring the Sullivan family, a gang of Irish hitmen led by Donald "Donny Boy" Sullivan, to destroy Dent's home with a bomb, but he and his wife Gilda survive.
 On Thanksgiving, the hitmen themselves are killed by an unknown agent who leaves the same type of pistol and silencer behind, along with a Thanksgiving decoration.
-Milos Grappa, Falcone's bodyguard, is killed similarly on Christmas.
-The unknown assailant is given the name "Holiday" and is believed to be a Falcone rival.
+The killer is dubbed “Holiday” by the media.
+Milos Grapa, Falcone's bodyguard, is killed similarly on Christmas.
+Holiday is believed to be a rival of the Falcone family.